vvvv/The-Gray-Book/reference/best-practice/vvvv-on-arm.md

 # vvvv on Arm

 Since version 7.0 we offer dedicated builds for running on Arm CPUs.
-In the download section, to to the Arm tab to see available downloads:
+In the download section, switch to the Arm tab to see available downloads:

 [![Arm downloads](../../images//reference//best-practice/vvvv-on-arm.png)](https://vvvv.org/download/)